nduran06/AYGO-Intro-2/README.md

 ![](imgs/db_access2.png)

-#### *IMPORTANT!!!:* Don't forget to open the ports you configured in the inbound rules of your EC2 instance's security group.
+#### *IMPORTANT!!!:* Don't forget to open the ports you configured, in the inbound rules of your EC2 instance's security group.

 #### Code